thaisssimoes/Leo/README.md

 sh scripts/run.sh < ../srlInputConll2008.tokens > ../srlOutput.output
 ```

-#### Learning Mode (NOT FUNCTIONAL)
+#### Learning Mode
-Uses the output of the semantic labeler as input and list the important domain terms followed by its corresponding synset in wordnet.
-The sysnset can be later used to determine the term's corresponding semantic type (NOT IMPLEMENTED!).
+Uses the output of the semantic labeler as input to the Word Sense Disambiguation system and lists the important domain terms followed by its corresponding synset in wordnet.
+The sysnset can be later used to determine the term's corresponding semantic type.

 ```bash
 $ java -jar Leo-0.0.1-SNAPSHOT.jar -i /Pesquisa/srl/conference_domain.txt -o /Pesquisa/ -l /Pesquisa/srl/srlOutput.output -v